yetulaxman/InnuendoCliCpouta/InnuendoCLI_doc.md

      kill <pid>
    ```

- **Q5: ChewBBACA error: EOFError: Ran out of input or Filenotfound error**
+ **Q5**: ChewBBACA error: EOFError: Ran out of input or Filenotfound error**

  **A5**: Ran out of disk space where ChewBBACA databases are stored

- **Q6: Innuendo indexing database is not getting updated despite transfering data to the desired species-specific input location (.../incoming/$spiecies) ?
+ **Q6**: Innuendo indexing database is not getting updated despite transfering data to the desired species-specific input location (.../incoming/$spiecies) ?

- **A6** More likely, the indexing process is failed and there would be locking file that is not removed as indexing is not successful.
-Admin can remove the (.lock) file.
+ **A6** More likely, the indexing process is failed and there would be locking file (.lock file )that is not removed as indexing is not successful.
+Admins can remove the (.lock) file.
 The cron.log file at ../THL_RV/wgMLST_indexing/ can give detailed log on the indexing.